-Diminishing Resources Impact
+Diminishing Resources Impact:

-• The impact of the closure of rural Garda stations has a significant impact on rural victims of domestic violence.
+- The impact of the closure of rural Garda stations has a significant impact on rural victims of domestic violence.
 Victims face lengthy waits for call outs and on several occasions women have been told that the only Garda car on patrol is the other side of the county or is responding to another incident.
-On several occasions, LWLDVS staff have called the Longford Garda station and got no response (on one specific occasion staff called five different extension numbers over 19 times in 2 hours and did not get to speak to anyone in the station).
-This not a criticism of AGS - LWLDVS understands that resources within the force are limited and diminishing year on year however the failure to address this by the government means that there is a significant knock on effect on women and children who are experiencing domestic violence in rural Ireland.
+This not a criticism of AGS LWLDVS understands that resources within the force are limited and diminishing year on year however the failure to address this by the government means that there is a significant knock on effect on women and children who are experiencing domestic violence in rural Ireland. - While areas such as Longford have a smaller population, the deprivation levels are significantly higher and resources are not being invested to reflect this.

-- The closure of rural post offices has also had a detrimental impact of women experiencing domestic violence in rural Ireland.
-Post offices had traditionally been a means of having a hidden account that would be used to build up an escape plan or a way to conduct business without being supervised by abuser.
-Recent commitments from An Post that that communities of over 500 people will have a post office is naturally welcomed but many rural communities such as those in Longford, do not have a population of 500. - Cutbacks in the health service also have an impact e.g. access to GP services.
-The GP numbers are reducing and in a crisis situation, many clients must rely on their abuser to access MIDOC services, thereby maintaining their control over the victim. - As in other rural areas, key services are locating their headquarters in larger population centres e.g. in the case of Longford, many of the main offices are now in Mullingar/Athlone.
-The CPS service is now only accessible through a call centre in Westmeath and calls often go unanswered. - While areas such as Longford have a smaller population, the deprivation levels are significantly higher and resources are not being invested to reflect this.
 For example, despite the higher than average proportion of non-Irish nationals, there are no interpreting services in the area and we often have to engage in considerable efforts to access interpreters via other NGOs in Dublin.
 In addition, LWLDVS clients say they still have challenges accessing the many English classes available due to lack of childcare and transport. - Finally, there is a dearth of information on services available for women in rural communities.
 LWLDVS regularly encounters women who are still financially dependent on an abuser when they are entitled to welfare payments in their own right but were not aware of this.